Wilston House: History

 In July 1876, James Cowlishaw called tenders for a villa residence at Enoggera for William Wilson, which is understood to refer to Wilston House.
 Early photographs (circa late 1870s) show a core in face brickwork, with verandahs on three sides (to the west, south and east), a rendered masonry portico to the southern front entrance, a timber section along the north (rear) side of the house with a bay window at the eastern end, and an attached timber kitchen wing at the rear of the main building.
 The timber section of the house is understood to have contained one large room at the eastern end, divided by two sets of cedar doors from two smaller rooms, possibly guest bedrooms, at the western end.
 The cedar doors could be opened out to create a ballroom.
 Whether this wing was part of the original design, or a slightly later addition, is not clear.
 The portico to the front entrance may be a later addition, as the roof slates continue behind the portico roof structure.
 Slightly later photographs, thought to have been taken during the Wilsons' residence and therefore prior to 1885, reveal that the core had been rendered and bay windows to the two front rooms (at the southeast and southwest corners of the house) had been added.
 These matched in design the bay window of the earlier timber section on the north side of the house.
 By this period, three terraces on the southern (front) side of the house had been established, with concreted steps leading to each.
 It is understood that the lower terrace contained a croquet or tennis lawn, on which a portable dance floor and marquee could be erected when the Wilsons entertained.
-The last event Willam Wilson held was the wedding of his stepdaughter, Margaret Coutts, on the 20th of December 1884 before heading on a trip to America and to his old home in Ireland.
+The last event Willam Wilson held was the wedding of his stepdaughter, Margaret Coutts, on 20 December 1884 before heading on a trip to America and to his old home in Ireland.